Goro Majima: Like a Dragon: Pirate Yakuza in Hawaii (2025)

 Majima once again serves as the main protagonist in Like a Dragon: Pirate Yakuza in Hawaii.
 Set six months after the events of Infinite Wealth, Pirate Yakuza in Hawaii sees Majima washed on up on Rich Island with amnesia and leads him into battle with pirate yakuza as he attempts to regain his memory.
 Majima ultimately becomes captain of a pirate crew as he gets wrapped up in a hunt for a lost pirate treasure, while forming a close bond with a boy named Noah Rich.
 When nearing the treasure, Majima regains his memory and once the treasure is found, he returns to Japan.
 Here he visits Kiryu in hospital, where he reveals that he'd been looking for the treasure because of a rumour it contained an elixir said to extend the lifespan of the person that consumes it, Majima hoping he could use it to help Kiryu.
 Despite not finding the elixir, he promises to tell Kiryu about his adventures as a pirate.

 Spinoffs and other appearances

 Outside of the main Yakuza series, Majima is playable in Yakuza: Dead Souls, fighting against an army of zombies.
 Majima's avatar is used in Ryū ga Gotoku Ishin! and its 2023 remake for the samurai Okita Sōji.
-He also appears alongside Kiryu in the crossover game Project X Zone 2 as well as Binary Domain.
+He also appears alongside Kiryu in the crossover game Project X Zone 2, as well as Binary Domain.
+He appears as a playable racer in Sonic Racing: CrossWorlds via free downloadable content.

 In the film Like a Dragon, an adaptation of the first game, he is portrayed by Goro Kishitani.
 In the Ryu ga Gotoku stage play, he is portrayed by Shunsuke Kubozuka.
-Munetaka Aoki portrayed Majima in the TV series Like a Dragon: Yakuza.
+Munetaka Aoki portrayed Majima in the TV series Like a Dragon: Yakuza, while Yoshiyuki Yamaguchi portrays Majima in a separate live-action series, Ryu ga Gotoku Powered By Nihon Touitsu, a collaboration between the Like a Dragon franchise and the drama series Nihon Touitsu, the latter of which Yamaguchi stars in.

 Majima has also made an appearance as a crossover skin in Tom Clancy's Rainbow Six Siege for Japanese defending operator Echo.

-Majima also appears in a limited-time DLC for Dave the Diver.
+Majima also appears in a limited-time DLC for Dave the Diver, and as a DLC boss in Shinobi: Art of Vengeance.